getty708/copybara-test-public-repo/README.md

-# copybara-test-public-repo
+# Test of CopyBara

-Repo to test copybara (public)
+This is a test repo for copybara.